Developer Guide

 Design Considerations

-Aspect: Whether expenses generated by the RecurringExpenseManager
+Aspect: Whether expenses generated by the RecurringExpenseManager object should also be deleted.

 -